bradgalben/nbd/README.md

 The following assumptions are made for the problem:

-- Each server has the same processing power **µ**, expressed in GNCU (Google Normalized Computing Unit).\
+- Each server has the same processing power **µ**, expressed in GNCU.\
 Hence, the service time of a task is $x = CPU/µ$.
-- Each server has a memory amount of 1 GNMU (Google Normalized Memory Unit).
+- Each server has a memory amount of 1 GNMU.
 - Pre-emption is allowed as well as server sharing, if deemed useful.
 - It is not allowed to kill a job or a task, i.e., all tasks must be worked out eventually.
 - The dispatcher and servers have knowledge of the exact service time of a task upon its arrival.